ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

   }
 });
 ```
-console.log reulst:
+console.log results:

 ```
-App -> moduleWillInitialize pendding: false ready: false TodoList -> moduleWillInitialize pendding: false ready: false TodoList -> moduleWillInitializeSuccess pendding: true ready: false App -> moduleWillInitializeSuccess pendding: true ready: false TodoList -> moduleDidInitialize pendding: false ready: true App -> moduleDidInitialize pendding: false ready: true
+App -> moduleWillInitialize pending: false ready: false TodoList -> moduleWillInitialize pending: false ready: false TodoList -> moduleWillInitializeSuccess pending: true ready: false App -> moduleWillInitializeSuccess pending: true ready: false TodoList -> moduleDidInitialize pending: false ready: true App -> moduleDidInitialize pending: false ready: true
 ```

 ### An ideal architecture

 ![flow chart](/integration-blog/assets/2019-02-25-practice-oop-to-front-end-universal-state-module/flow_chart.png)

-In a complex front-end application, this may be a more typical modular architecture design that contains the following sections:
+In a complex front-end application, a typical modular architecture may contain the following:

 - Lifecycle
 - Store Subscriber
 - Event System
 - State
-- Dependency Modules
+- Module dependency
 - Domain Models

 ## Conclusion

-When you develop using libraries or framework combinations such as React+Redux/React+MobX/Vue+Vuex and so on, it is hoped that `usm` is a nice option for modularization in your application, which may be the important modular jigsaw puzzle that you lack when building libraries such as React/Vue.

-In other words, if you use `usm` for OOP architecture design, your system can not only reduce the boilerplate of different state libraries, especially boilerplate more libraries like Redux, which should be very helpful.
-Most importantly, `usm` can make the modularization of your OOP architecture simple and intuitive, and even `usm` can make your business code compatible with various state libraries, whether Redux/MobX/Vuex or Angular, and if you're using a UI components library that's just as compatible React/Vue/Angular, then your app will quickly and seamlessly use React/Vue/Angular.

-Finally, we can ask a question worth thinking about:

-> Is it really important to choose a front-end state library from OOP's way?
+`usm` is a module design that wants to bridge together the differences of using Redux, Mobx, and Vuex in conjuction with different view layers such as React, Vue and Angular.
+It is designed to help you build libraries that will work with any front-end architecture.

+Modules built with `usm` should be free of boilerplates, especially the type that is introduced by state libraries like Redux.
+More importantly, the object-oriented nature of `usm` makes modules simple and intuitive. `usm` also makes your modules compatible with various state libraries and view layers, allowing you to share your business logic libraries across projects regardless of the frameworks they are using.

 USM's repo: [https://github.com/unadlib/usm](https://github.com/unadlib/usm)